GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

--Developed in Java
+*  Developed in Java

--Use of recognized coding standards
+*  Use of recognized coding standards

--JavaDoc to generate documentation
+*  JavaDoc to generate documentation

--Implementation of Object Oriented programming practices
+*  Implementation of Object Oriented programming practices

--Unit Test should be implemented using JUnit 4
+*  Unit Test should be implemented using JUnit 4

 ### Implementation Constraints